decencyokobia/My-Calculator-App/README.md

 ## Screenshot
 <img width="452" alt="Screenshot 2025-01-29 at 10 19 02" src="https://github.com/user-attachments/assets/a0259cd2-636a-495e-9078-b3c00db8a538" />

-## Contributing

-Feel free to fork the repository, make changes, and submit pull requests.
-If you find any bugs or have suggestions for improvements, please open an issue.

----

 ### Optional Enhancements:
 - You could add an optional section on how to extend the app if you want to make it even more useful: